snaden/assassinsFrontend/README.md

 You should be able to run `phonegap` command under `assassinsFrontend` directory.

 The `www` folder includes the HTML, CSS, JavaScript files for the front end app.
-The build program refer to theses files when building platform specific code.
+The build program refers to theses files when building platform specific code.
 These files can be tested using a normal web browser before deploying them to devices.
 There are two JavaScript Libraries we are using:
 [jQuery](http://jquery.com) and [jQuery Countdown](http://keith-wood.name/countdown.html).